daniel-ilett/blog/_posts/2019-04-27-tut1-0-smo-shader-basics.md

 A fragment shader is often called a pixel shader, because it essentially runs once for each pixel of the object.
 There are special cases where it runs on sub-pixel elements, but for the sake of simplicity, assume it's just pixels.

 It takes in the `v2f` that was output by the vertex shader, and calls it `i`, for "input".
 The output of the shader is of type `fixed4` - this is a four-element vector of floating-point values, which in this case denotes an RGBA colour (red, green, blue, alpha), where the alpha channel is transparency.
-In HLSL, `float`, `fixed` and `half` are each types of floating-point decimal numbers with decreasing precision, but they are often used interchangably in cases where precision isn't important, so you may also see a fragment shader that returns a `float4` rather than a `fixed4`.
+In HLSL, `float`, `fixed` and `half` are each types of floating-point decimal numbers with decreasing precision, but they are often used interchangeably in cases where precision isn't important, so you may also see a fragment shader that returns a `float4` rather than a `fixed4`.

 The `tex2D` function just samples the `_MainTex` image at the `uv` position output by the vertex shader, returning the colour of the pixel at that position.